How common is APS

 - 1 in 6 recurrent miscarriages

 In recent years, there has been a movement towards international collaboration, and researchers have now joined together to create APS ACTION – the Alliance for Clinical Trials and International Networking.
-The trials and collaboration will hopefully yield some concrete statistics, and also improve treatment options for patients in the future.
+The trials and collaboration will hopefully yield concrete statistics and improve treatment options for patients in the future.

-APS can affect all age groups, from infancy to old age, but the majority of patients are diagnosed when they are aged between 20 and 50 years old.
-It is more common among women – for every two men with APS, there are seven women affected.
+APS can affect all age groups, from infancy to old age, but most patients are diagnosed when they are between 20 and 50 years old.
+It is more common among women – for every two men with APS, seven women are affected.

 How do I get tested?